-3. They want to be boss
+3. They like to be the boss

-4. They can be short tempered
+4. They can be short-tempered

 5. They’re friendly but suspicious

+Lhasa Apsos are very loving and affectionate with people they trust.
+They take their watch dog duties seriously and will be protective of their family.
 Once you’re in their circle of trust, a Lhasa Apso will shower you with love and affection.

 7. They can be fun and silly